huntdatacenter/docs/docs/coordination/agreements/get-going.md

 ::: tip

-Head over to our [agreement overview](/agreements/overview) to learn more about individual agreements mentioned below.
+Head over to our [agreement overview](/agreements/overview) to learn more about individual agreements mentioned below, and the [faq](/faq/agreements/) section for frequently asked agreement questions.

 :::